Are you a student and want to share this page with your parent? Text them this link.

 Step into the heart of ancient Rome with a visit to the majestic Colosseum.
 This iconic symbol of Roman engineering and architecture invites you to walk through the pages of history.
 As you stand within its towering walls, you'll be transported back to the era of gladiators, emperors, and epic spectacles.
 The Colosseum is not just a monument; it's a timeless narrative of Rome's glorious past.
 Marvel at its grandeur, imagine the roar of a bygone crowd, and experience a pivotal piece of history.
 Each stone of this ancient arena tells a story of triumph, tragedy, and enduring legacy.

-Your combination ticket to the Colosseum and Roman Forum also allows entrance to the Palatine Hill archaeological site and its museum: should time permits, you may want to make your way up the hill to visit the oldest and most prestigious residential area of Ancient Rome.
+Your combination ticket to the Colosseum and Roman Forum also allows entrance to the Palatine Hill archaeological site and its museum: should time permit, you may want to make your way up the hill to visit the oldest and most prestigious residential area of Ancient Rome.

 A local guide, specially-trained on the history and culture of Rome and its surroundings, will accompany your group.